ANL-CEEESA/UnitCommitment.jl/docs/src/format.md

 Current limitations
 -------------------

-* Network topology remains the same for all time periods
+* Network topology must remain the same for all time periods.
 * Only N-1 transmission contingencies are supported.
 Generator contingencies are not currently supported.
 * Time-varying minimum production amounts are not currently compatible with ramp/startup/shutdown limits.
 * Flexible ramping products can only be acquired under the `WanHob2016` formulation, which does not support spinning reserves.
+* The set of generators must be the same in all scenarios.